Kensington Oval: Structures and facilities

 of Fontabelle Road, Spring Garden Highway, Prescod Boulevard and Harbour Road and they planted new utility poles with electrical transmitters attached on to them.
 They also dug up, resurfaced and repaved Prescod Boulevard and Fontabelle Road just in time for Cricket World Cup 2007 in Barbados.
 The names of the former stands which made up the Kensington stadium were the George Challenor stand, the Hall and Griffith, the Kensington, the Mitchie Hewitt, the Pickwick, and the Three Ws stand plus the Peter Short Media Centre.
 Most of these names have been retained.

+The redevelopment of the Oval was spearheaded by Dipesh Patel from Arup Associates in the United Kingdom.
+The Oval’s design was part of the portfolio that earned Arup Associates the Building Design 2007 Architect of the Year Award in the Leisure/Sport category.
+Local contractors, including Larsen & Toubro, worked over 20 months to complete the project at a cost of $135 million.

 Outfield

 In 2004, the STRI construction team were chosen to redevelop the Kensington Oval outfield, after they were previously involved with the Lord's Cricket Ground outfield reconstruction.

-The topsoil on the grounds previous outfield was a sandy clay loam, which struggled to cope with Bridgetown's occasional heavy rainfall, with climate data indicating that a storm lasting up to an hour could dump about 50mm of rain once every five years.
+The topsoil on the ground's previous outfield was a sandy clay loam, which struggled to cope with Bridgetown's occasional heavy rainfall, with climate data indicating that a storm lasting up to an hour could dump about 50mm of rain once every five years.
 The topsoil was a complete mixture of soils and significantly varied in depth, lying over ancient coral reef limestone.

-The new outfield consists of; 175mm of amended root-zone, 125mm of unamended root-zone sand, a 50mm blinding layer and a 100mm gravel drainage layer.
+The new outfield consists of 175 mm of amended root-zone, 125 mm of unamended root-zone sand, a 50 mm blinding layer, and a 100 mm gravel drainage layer.

 Although many types of grass options was suggested to be used for the outfield, it was decided to use Tifway 419 hybrid Bermuda grass as this type of grass is highly disease resistant, dense and spreads quickly to ensure quick recovery from injury and allows close mowing.

-The pitch square was reconstructed with four main individual pitches and a profile consisting of; 200mm of clay, over 150mm of medium-fine sand along with a gravel drainage layer.
-The square's soil is made up of 71% clay, 14% silt and 14% sand and during the redevelopment it was isolated from the rest of the ground so that it could be constructed before the outfield was completed.
+The pitch square was reconstructed with four main individual pitches and a profile consisting of 200 mm of clay over 150 mm of medium-fine sand along with a gravel drainage layer.
+The square's soil is made up of 71% clay, 14% silt, and 14% sand; during the redevelopment, it was isolated from the rest of the ground so that it could be constructed before the outfield was completed.
 The pitch square was sown down with Princess Bermuda grass, with the base and soil added in layers, before completion in May 2006.